HiDyn (2022-2025)

 Project Overview

-The HiDyn project is concerned about light pollution's environmental and safety impacts.
+The HiDyn project was concerned about light pollution's environmental and safety impacts.
 By developing HDR luminance standards that are essential for characterizing HDR imaging measurement systems, and by formulating metrics and guidelines for assessing associated uncertainties, we're steering towards a brighter future.

 Our Role